Overtime is an American Singer/Songwriter from Montana who’s known for his hard-working country, rock and rap style of music.

 EARLY LIFE:

 Overtime was raised as the youngest of 5 in the small rural area of Montana.
 After the divorce of his parents at a young age, Overtime moved to Missoula, MT where he experienced a more “city-like” life with his mother.
-His father, a miner and rancher, remained in the small country town of Whitehall, MT where Overtime spent his summers giving him the best of both worlds.
-The value of work was learned at an early age by growing up in the classic “Blue Collar” family.
+His father, a miner and rancher, remained in the small country town of Whitehall, MT where Overtime spent his summers which gave him the best of both worlds.
+The value of work was learned at an early age growing up in the classic “Blue Collar” family.
 His mother, who’s worked for the railroad his entire life would work 50+ hours per week, and his father would work even more.

 In 2015, things began to click.
 Overtime realized the music he'd been making was not the route he needed or wanted to go.
 He got back to his roots.
 He no longer wanted to be a “rapper” in a sense - he just wanted to be himself and become an all-around songwriter.
-A kid that grew up in Montana riding horseback, ATV’s, motorcycles, shooting guns, and wearing “work” style jeans, playing in the mud, and listening to Randy Travis with his Dad.
+A kid that grew up in Montana riding horseback, ATV’s, motorcycles, shooting guns, playing in the mud, and listening to Randy Travis with his Dad.
 THAT was the music he wanted to make.

 If you’ve never seen Overtime perform with his band The Blue Collar Soldiers Band, you've been missing out!